coloursofnoise/Resources/Your-First-Code-Mod.md

 }
 ```

-## Settings / SaveData class
+## Mod settings, session and save data

+Mods can define several classes to save extra data:
+* **Mod settings** (`EverestModuleSettings`): for _global_ data (for example settings).
+Those can appear in Mod Options, and are saved in `Saves/modsettings-[modname].celeste`.
+* **Mod save data** (`EverestModuleSaveData`): for data that is specific to a save file (if the player loads another save, other save data will be used).
+Can be useful to save stats or the player's progress for example.
+Saved in `Saves/[savenumber]-modsave-[modname].celeste`.
+* **Mod session** (`EverestModuleSession`): for data that is specific to a play session.
+This is reset each time the player starts a level, so this is reset if the player restarts the chapter, but is saved if they choose to save & quit.
+Can be useful to save the state of an entity for example.
+Saved in `Saves/[savenumber]-modsession-[modname].celeste`.

 Your settings class should look similar to the example.

-Save data classes are very similar, but inherit from `EverestModuleSaveData` and the `Setting*` attributes are ignored.
+Save data and session classes are very similar, but inherit from `EverestModuleSaveData` / `EverestModuleSession` and the `Setting*` attributes are ignored.

 ----